odhinto/dsc-phase-1-project-v3/README.md

 *   **Model**: A bit of non-standardized capitalization introduces noise into the data.
 This will need to be corrected.
 There is missing data.
 *   **Amateur.Built**: There are 2 categories: **Yes** and **No** as well ass missing data.
 *   **Engine.Type**: The column seems clean, with Reciprocating Engine Aircrafts accounting for majority of the accidents/incidents.
 Entries with "UNK" should be substituted with "Unknown" to clean the data.
 There are missing values.
+*   **Purpose.of.flight**: The column seems clean, with personal flights accounting for majority of the accidents/incidents.
+*   **Weather.Condition**: IMC, or **Instrument Meteorological Conditions**, are weather conditions that require a pilot to rely on flight instruments.
+On the other hand, VMC, or **Visual Meteorological Conditions**, are weather conditions that allow a pilot to navigate by visual reference to the ground and other landmarks.
+91.6% of the accidents occured during VMC i.e. weather is hardly a factor leading to accidents.
+We need to combine 'UNK' with 'Unk' i.e. standardize capitalization.
+*   **Broad.phase.of.flight**: Majority of the accidents occur during landing e.g. 24.995%.
+*   **Schedule**: There seems to be a rather even distribution between scheduled and non-scheduled flights where accidents/incidents occurred, although more accidents occur for non-scheduled flights (35% vs 31%).
+We will need to replace "UNK" with "Unknown" to maintain similar format.

+Generally, he dataset contains 31 columns and 90348 rows (including the header columns).
+There are several missing values in different columns.
+The only column without any missing data is the 'Investigation.Type' column, and this can form a good place to start with the data cleaning exercise.

+Further perusal of the data in Microsoft Excel gave some preliminary insights that can advise the data cleaning exercise:

+*   Where 'Event.Id' is blank, all the other columns are also blank.
+These could be deleted from the onset
+*   'Event.Date' uses a YYYY-MM-DD format whereas 'Publication.Date' uses a DD-MM-YYYY format.
+It would be better to standardize the date formats
+*   'Investigation.Type' seems to have 2 relevant values, i.e. "Accident" and "Incident".
+The rest of the values seem to be dates, and where it is a date, the rest of the columns are empty.
+Such rows can also be deleted from the onset.
+*   In the column 'Injury.Severity', there are too many categories since the number of fatalities is appended beside the label 'Fatal'.
+This is repetitive since there is another independent column 'Total.Fatal.Injuries' that details the number of fatalities.
+It may be better to just define the category 'fatal' for this column.
+*   In the column 'Make', capitalization differences have been noted e.g. 'CESSNA' vs 'Cessna'.
+This could make python consider these as two different makers.
+This needs to be standardized/corrected.